Best DIY Home Security Systems of 2023

 con Some buggy equipment

-Monthly monitoring prices range from $17.99 to $27.99—way less than many people's coffee budget (especially if you live "the Venti life").
+Monthly monitoring prices range from $19.99 to $29.99—way less than many people's coffee budget (especially if you live "the Venti life").
 SimpliSafe's plans include professional monitoring with RapidSOS for security issues and environmental threats like fires and gas leaks.
-Still, only the Interactive plan uses video verification to check for false alarms using security cameras.
+Still, only the Fast Protect™ plan uses video verification to check for false alarms using security cameras.

 SimpliSafe also has generous equipment policies.
-We like that it includes a three-year warranty on its equipment rather than the thin one-year coverage from brands like Abode and Wyze.
-If you upgrade to the Interactive plan, you'll get lifetime warranty coverage.
+We like that it includes a three-year warranty on its equipment rather than the thin one-year coverage from brands like Abode, Arlo, and Wyze.
+If you upgrade to the Fast Protect™ plan, you'll get lifetime warranty coverage.
 Plus, its 60-day return policy is twice as long as other brands on our list.

 SimpliSafe is a cinch to install and has all the equipment you need to protect your family.
 Setup took less than an hour during testing.
 Still, had only some hiccups getting the smart lock and outdoor camera to work.
 But our interactions with customer service were excellent.
 That said, SimpliSafe's equipment selection lacks smart home options like a thermostat and Z-Wave compatibility.

-Overall, SimpliSafe's a great find for anyone who wants basic security in their home, big or small.
+Overall, SimpliSafe's a great find for anyone who wants to protect your home, big or small.

 Get more info from our SimpliSafe review.